Verifiedz/Wild-Hacks-II-StraySAFE/README.md

 #<big>StraySAFE</big>
-Got a missing pet?
+<strong>Got a missing pet?
 Are you worried or stressed?
-Well do not fear, StraySAFE is here!
+Well do not fear, StraySAFE is here!<strong>

 <strong><big>Description:</big></strong><br/>